 Mr Slow takes so long to do everything.
 It took him until New Year to open his Christmas presents and until Easter to write his thank-yous.
 Here, this Debtor is simply delaying payment.
 There is usually payment of the debt after legal action is commenced and there is no evidence of any of the above key factors such as insolvency, business exit or a genuine dispute to the claim.

 Take-Aways for Credit Managers

 We conducted research into B2B debt recovery claims that involved SME debtors over a four year period and we used statistical and qualitative analysis to gain insights to benefit our Clients.
-All claims were business-related (B2B) and the quantitative data included the date of invoicing, date of legal action, date of recovery, level of legal action, date of appointment of an insolvency practitioner (if applicable) and the payback to the client (or failure to recover).
-The time period for the research stretched over the Global Financial Crisis and included debtors located in NSW, Victoria and Queensland.
+Notably, all claims were business-related (B2B) and the quantitative data included the date of invoicing, date of legal action, date of recovery, level of legal action, date of appointment of an insolvency practitioner (if applicable) and the payback to the client (or failure to recover).
+The time period for the research stretched over the GFC and included debtors located in NSW, Victoria and Queensland.

 We were able to divide all the debtors into the following categories by identifying recurring qualitative factors and linking them to debtor categories:

-There is an appointment of an insolvency practitioner and there was prior evidence of insolvency.
+There is an appointment of an insolvency practitioner in addition to prior evidence of insolvency.